Price rises Jun 23 Get Starter for $10/mo before it becomes $11/mo Only soon left

 Use Workers when:

-- You need custom business logic in the sync — transformations, filtering, API mashups
+• You need custom business logic in the sync: filtering, normalization, enrichment, or calls to multiple APIs.

-- You need bidirectional sync (Notion ↔ Google Sheets)
+• You need bidirectional sync between Notion and Google Sheets.

 Back up your Notion workspaces today